Are you a busy birth professional who cares for women pregnant after a cesarean?

 Are you frustrated by the amount of misinformation out there?

 Hi, I'm Jen Kamel.
-Over the last 10 years, I have planted the seeds of VBAC revolution around the world.
+For over a decade, I have trained perinatal professionals around the world.
 Now I'm creating this community so we can come together and increase VBAC access.

 There is so much research out there... and so many conflicting opinions about VBAC.
 Everyone - from your colleagues to your clients - has a different perspective even though they all reference the very same professional guidelines and medical studies.